 My learnings from building Blaze as a FOSS project

 India FOSS 2.0 was organized by FOSS United and this was my first major offline conference talk.
-In this talk, I'll be sharing my learnings from building Blaze as a FOSS project since the past 3 years.
-I started building Blaze out of frustration, because I just couldn't find a fast-and-easy file sharing app which worked on all devices without requiring native apps.
+In this talk, I’ll be sharing my learnings from building Blaze as a FOSS project for the past 3 years.
+I started building Blaze out of frustration because I just couldn’t find a fast-and-easy file-sharing app that worked on all devices without requiring native apps.

-As a sole-maintainer of Blaze, I learnt a lot about these key topics while building projects in FOSS that I shared in this talk:
+As a sole maintainer of Blaze, I learned a lot about these key topics while building projects in FOSS that I shared in this talk:

 A contributor’s mindset towards open source projects.

 Challenges of maintaining a FOSS project alone.

 Public awareness / Exposure of FOSS projects and how it can be improved.

 Why open source may not be completely open, awareness about FOSS licenses.

 Software is not just code and it’s hard to open-source everything.

 Importance of sponsorships and donations.